Bordon Light Railway: History

-The increased military presence at Bordon coupled with its proximity to the national rail network at Bentley led to an application being made on 6 October 1902 for a light railway order under the Light Railways Act 1896 authorising a standard gauge connection from Bentley to a point just west of Bordon village.
+The increased military presence at Bordon coupled with its proximity to the national rail network at Bentley led to an application being made on 6 October 1902 for a light railway order under the Light Railways Act 1896, the Bentley and Bordon Light Railway Order 1902, authorising a standard gauge connection from Bentley to a point just west of Bordon village.
 The application received the backing of the War Department which saw the railway as a means of easing troop movements and bringing supplies to both camps.
 It was also hoped that the local communities along the line would also be able to make use of the new connection.
 An agreement for the line's operation was reached with the London and South Western Railway (L&SWR), the operator of the Alton line, with whom the War Department had already collaborated in the construction of the Basingstoke and Alton Light Railway in 1901.
 Under the terms of the agreement, the LSWR would manage, work and maintain the railway, providing the engines, rolling stock and plant.

 The necessary land was acquired by the LSWR with the War Department's assistance, and construction was completed within 18 months at a cost of £30,000.
 The work was overseen by Alfred W. Szlumper of the L&SWR.
 In total, 155 men using three locomotives, four tip wagons and three horses were involved.
 The line was officially opened on 11 December 1905 from a bay platform at Bentley station.
 Eight trains were run from Bentley to Bordon on weekdays, with seven return services (except for Saturday when there were eight).
 Two trains ran each way on Sundays.